 If you would like to electronically wire funds for the deposit or for educational expenses from your bank to Mount Union's bank, please contact the Office of International Recruitment and Admission directly for the routing numbers.
 This method of payment, while fast and convenient, can be expensive.

 Students can also use international money orders that are for US dollars or international cashiers checks for US dollars.

 Mount Union does not expect you to pay all your fees at once and offers the option for you to pay your fees via several payment plans.

 Mount Union has partnered with NelNet to offer a 10 month payment plan.
 Details to enroll in these plans are available on the Office of Business Affairs website.
 A statement of the semester's charges will be sent to students at their billing address in July and December.
 Monthly statements will be sent to the home and also are available electronically on Self-Service.
 Each statement will contain the amount due for tuition charges and other miscellaneous fees that were added during the month.
 Any charges not included on the Payment Plan should be paid within 30 days of billing.
-Tuition balances not paid by October 1 will receive a $70 late payment fee (except those who signed up for the monthly payment plan).
+Tuition balances not paid by September 30 will receive up to a $70 late payment fee (except those who signed up for the monthly payment plan).

 Financial aid is credited directly to a student's account.
 The exceptions would be the University Campus Employment program and outside scholarships that outside agencies award directly to recipients.
 Estimated financial aid is not credited until the funds are actually received by the University.